Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: The neutral phase

-then certainly the ancestral line of any chromosome present at time~$n$ does not contain the master sequence.
-By proposition~\ref{neal}, the ancestral line of any chromosome present at time~$n$ has the same law as $Y_{0}, \dots, Y_{n} $.
-From the previous observations, we conclude that
+To bound the discovery time $\tau^*$ from above, we consider the time needed for a single chromosome to discover the master sequence $w^*$, and we remark that, if the master sequence has not been discovered until time~$n$ in the distance process, then certainly the ancestral line of any chromosome present at time~$n$ does not contain the master sequence.
+By Proposition~\ref{neal}, the ancestral line of any chromosome present at time~$n$ has the same law as $Y_{0},\ldots, Y_{n} $.
+Therefore, we conclude that

-Summing this inequality over $n\geq 0$, we obtain the following upper bound on the discovery time. \begin{corollary} Let $\tau_0$ be the hitting time of $0$ for the process $(Y_n)_{n\geq 0}$.
-For any $d\in\cN$, any $m\geq 1$, we have
+where $\tau_0$ is the hitting time of $0$ for the process $(Y_n)_{n\geq0}$.
+Summing this inequality over $n\geq0$, we obtain the following upper bound.